 Vehicle-to-grid (V2G) charging is one of the most significant future developments for electric-car owners.
-Essentially, it will let them sell electricity stored in their cars' batteries back to the National Grid during times of high demand, potentially making money in the process.
+Essentially, it'll let them sell electricity stored in their cars' batteries back to the National Grid during times of high demand – potentially making money in the process.

 Cheaper energy tariffs during late-night, off-peak hours allow electric-car owners to top up their cars for less than would otherwise be the case.
 Through the use of 'smart' software and charging points, the transfer of electricity back and forth from the car to the grid can be automatically controlled, ensuring the owner still gets their car charged as much as they wanted, in addition to feeding power back to the grid.

 The technology is already being trialled and government bodies such as the Department for Transport are backing it, so before long V2G will become a reality.

 How V2G charging works

 V2G is based on using electric-car batteries as energy storage devices and being able to both add and take power from them while a car is plugged into a home wallbox charger or public charging station.